apytypes/apytypes/docs/publications.rst

 Please contact oscar.gustafsson@liu.se if you are using APyTypes for a publication and would like to have it listed here.

+* T. Lindberg and O. Gustafsson, "FPGA-Optimized 8-Bit Floating-Point Multipliers," in *Proc.
+IEEE Int.
+Conf.
+Field Programmable Technol.*, 2026.

 * T. Lindberg and O. Gustafsson, "Approximating Floating-Point Addition Using The Geometric Mean," in *Proc.
 IEEE Symp.
 Comput.
 Arithmetic*, 2026.

-* T. Lindberg and O. Gustafsson, "Exact Eight-Bit Floating-Point Multiplication Using Integer Arithmetic", in *Proc.
+* T. Lindberg and O. Gustafsson, "Exact Eight-Bit Floating-Point Multiplication Using Integer Arithmetic," in *Proc.
 Asilomar Conf.
 Signals Syst.
 Comput.*, 2025, `DOI <https://doi.org/10.1109/IEEECONF67917.2025.11443802>`_.

-* O. Hansson, J. Nunez-Yanez, and O. Gustafsson, "Finite Word-Length Effects for Symmetric Matrix Inversion with Vector-Based Algorithms", in *Proc.
+* O. Hansson, J. Nunez-Yanez, and O. Gustafsson, "Finite Word-Length Effects for Symmetric Matrix Inversion with Vector-Based Algorithms," in *Proc.
 Asilomar Conf.
 Signals Syst.
 Comput.*, 2025, `DOI <https://doi.org/10.1109/IEEECONF67917.2025.11443719>`_.